 Morning drive to Mandawa, on arrival transfer to the hotel.
 Later visit the painted Havelis of the Dundlod town and surrounding areas of the Mandawa, Mandawa founded in 1755 by Thakur Nawal Singh and still the home of his descendants, has beautiful frescoes, Havelis and mansions.
 Mandawa castle one of the finest castles of Rajasthan is now a hotel and house of collection of armories, costumes of ancestors, canons from 1820 ancient coins, numismatic collection, and many other interesting items, preserved in a museum.
 Night stay in Mandawa.

 Day 14: Mandawa – Departure from Delhi (B)

 Morning After breakfast drive to Delhi and transfer to the airport for your onward journey.
 Your tour comes to end but its sweet memories and vivid colors of India will remain forever.

-Specification: Colors of Rajasthan with Romance of the Desert
+2 reviews for Colors of Rajasthan with Romance of the Desert

 Terms & Conditions

 From the booking date till 7 days prior to departure: 30% of the package cost

 From 3 to 7 days prior to departure: 50% of the package cost